-Romney's biggest donors and fundraisers will be attending a private party at the Westin Hotel next to the Boston Convention and Exposition Center, where Romney is scheduled to speak after the election results are announced.
-His acceptance speech and President Elect platform have already been posted on his campaign website.
+Romney's biggest donors and fundraisers planned to attend a private party at the Westin Hotel next to the Boston Convention and Exposition Center, where Romney was scheduled to speak after the election results were announced.
+His acceptance speech and President Elect platform had already been posted on his campaign website.

 In states where the winner will be decided by

 Romney already knows he will win.